 Sleep apnea symptoms (all types)

-All the things that Dan had been experiencing were common symptoms of sleep apnea.
+And all of those things that Dan had been experiencing were classic symptoms of sleep apnea.
+Here’s a full list:

 - Feeling tired when you first wake up and drowsy throughout the day